 Filmic place branding and place marketing have a number of advantages over conventional destination marketing.
 Fictional film productions tell universal stories which are highly emotional and have a wide reach.
 Destination marketing via film and TV is not perceived as promotion (below-the-line-advertising) and the advertising value equivalency (AVE) in film tourism commonly reaches a relation of 1:10 or higher.

-Creation and Implementation of Film Tourism Products
+Development of Film Tourism Products

 There are a number of elements essential to any professional and sustainable film tourism product.
 This not only includes film location tours but also alternative film tourism products, such as themed hotel packages, film-related exhibitions, film museums, events or travel packages.